RoaringBitmap/RoaringBitmap/README.md

 * ``mvn compile`` will compile
 * ``mvn test`` will run the  unit tests
 * ``mvn package`` will package in a jar (found in target)
-* ``mvn checkstyle:check`` will check that you abide by the code style, run it within the roaringbitmap subdirectory (module).
+* ``mvn install -DskipTests`` will check that you abide by the code style and that the code compiles.
 We enforce a strict style so that there is no debate as to the proper way to format the code.

 A convenient command to build the code is :